ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 ## 7. How license groups work
 Each Benefactor Circle license is bound to one or more Active Directory or Entra ID groups.

-Each mailbox of your company needs to be a direct or indirect (a.k.a. nested, recursive or transitive) member of a license group, so that it can use exclusive features.
+- Each mailbox of your company needs to be a direct or indirect (a.k.a. nested, recursive or transitive) member of a license group, so that it can use exclusive features.

-Each group may only contain as many mailboxes as direct or indirect members as defined in the license.
+- Each group may only contain as many mailboxes as direct or indirect members as defined in the license.

-The user running Set-OutlookSignatures must be able to resolve all direct and indirect members of the license group, even across trusts.
+- The user running Set-OutlookSignatures must be able to resolve all direct and indirect members of the license group, even across trusts.
-Primary group membership is not considered due to Active Directory and Entra ID query restrictions.
+- Primary group membership is not considered due to Active Directory and Entra ID query restrictions.

-License groups are defined by the DNS domain name of the on-premises Active Directory domain ('EntraID' for cloud-only groups), their SID (security identifier) and the number of members licensed.
+License groups are defined by the DNS domain name of the on-premises Active Directory domain ('EntraID' for cloud-only groups), their SID (security identifier) or GUID (Entra ID Object ID) and the number of members licensed.
 - Use 'EntraID' instead of the on-prem Active Directory DNS name if the group only exists in Entra ID and is not synced with your on-premises Active Directory.
 Only one pure Entra ID group is supported, it must be the group with the highest priority (first list entry).
 - If you have multiple domains in a forest or multiple forests, you can have only one license group, or one license group per AD domain, each license group with a separate maximum member count.
 - There must be a default group, which is used for mailboxes which are not covered by separate license groups.

-When a license group for the AD domain of a mailbox is defined, this license group is used.
+When a license group for the home Active Directory domain of a mailbox is defined, this license group is used.
 If not, the license group defined as default will be used.

 There are three situations where Set-OutlookSignatures uses Entra ID via Graph API instead of on-prem AD:
 - Parameter GraphOnly is set to true,